 Depending on how you twist your hair, it can take up to a week before you start noticing some frizz.
 So to prolong the smooth look of your hairstyle, you should always go to bed with a satin bonnet or a silk scarf.
 I prefer to wear a scarf so that my hair stays in one place and won’t move around so much while I sleep.
-To moisturize, use a water-based hair spray that doesn’t require rubbing the products on your hair like a cream-based moisturizer does.
+To moisturize, use a water-based hair spray that doesn’t require rubbing the products on your hair as a cream-based moisturizer does.

-You should also minimize how often you moisturize your hair, as water temporarily expands your hair and then shrinks it as water evaporates from your hair.
+You should also minimize how often you moisturize your hair, because water temporarily expands your hair and then shrinks it as water evaporates from your hair.
 This expansion and shrinkage will eventually lead to frizz.

-And lastly, try to reduce over manipulation because it can lead to frizzy two-strand twists.
+And lastly, try to reduce over-manipulation because it can lead to frizzy two-strand twists.